cass-kul/cass-kul.github.io/_exercises/5-os.md

 > in RARS.

 ## Requesting OS services
 The OS offers different services to user programs.
 Such a service can be requested by invoking a **system call** (environment call in RISC-V).
-A system call is similar to a function call.
-The difference is that the level of privilege changes: the system call requests a service from the OS, which in turn takes control and fulfills the request in a different *mode* with a higher privilege level.
+A system call is similar to a function call with two main differences.
+First, the level of privilege changes: the system call requests a service from the OS, which in turn takes control and fulfills the request in a different *mode* with a higher privilege level.
+Second, all registers must be saved and restored by the OS, even the callee-saved registers (except for the registers `a0` that holds the return value of the system call).
+Therefore, there is no need to save callee-saved registers before a system call, contrary to a normal function call (cf. [calling conventions](../3-functions-stack/#summary-complete-calling-conventions)).

 A system call can be invoked by using the `ecall` instruction in RARS.
 The system call number has to be placed in `a7` prior to invoking the `ecall` instruction.
 Some system calls take some input in specific registers and may produce some output.
 Following table lists a few examples of system calls that are provided by the OS of RARS.
 The full list is available on [GitHub](https://github.com/TheThirdOne/rars/wiki/Environment-Calls).